jeremyber/warpstream-tableflow-guide/README.md

 Compaction and table maintenance is included out-of-the-box with no tuning required.
 Tableflow continuously compacts the table in the background with intelligent heuristics to ensure readers get the best performance.

+To learn more about Tableflow on Warpstream, read *[The Case for an Iceberg-Native Database: Why Spark Jobs and Zero-Copy Kafka Won’t Cut It](https://www.warpstream.com/blog/the-case-for-an-iceberg-native-database-why-spark-jobs-and-zero-copy-kafka-wont-cut-it)*

 >Tableflow is current available as an Early Access (EA) feature.
 Please [contact Warpstream](https://www.warpstream.com/contact-us) if you'd like to register to be included in the Early Access program.

 ### Prerequisites